 African-American and Hispanic candidates for promotion to police sergeant in local jurisdictions participating in New Jersey's civil service system.
-The United States further alleges that the State's uses of the written exam have not been shown to be job related for the position of police sergeant and consistent with business necessity.
+The United States further alleges that the State's uses of the written exam have not been shown to be job related for the position of police sergeant and consistent with business necessity.1

 The State denies that it has violated Title VII.
 Nevertheless, the United States and the State desire that this action be settled by an appropriate Consent Decree ("Decree") without the burden of protracted litigation, and agree to the jurisdiction of this Court over the Parties and the subject matter of this action.
 The United States and the State further agree to the entry of this Decree as final and binding between themselves as to the issues raised in the United States' Complaint in this action.
-Subject to the Court's approval of this Decree, the Parties waive hearings and findings of fact and conclusions of law on all issues, except as to the following, which the United States contends, the Court finds, and for purposes of this Consent Decree only and without admitting liability, the State does not dispute for purposes of these proceedings only:
+Subject to the Court's approval of this Decree, the Parties waive hearings and findings of fact and conclusions of law on all issues, except as to the following, which the United States contends, the Court finds, and for purposes of this Consent Decree only and without admitting liability, the State does not dispute for purposes of these proceedings only:2

 - a.
 Since at least 2000, the selection process used by the State in the screening and selection of candidates for promotion into the position of police sergeant in local jurisdictions throughout New Jersey that participate in the New Jersey civil service system has included the administration of a written exam ("police sergeant written exam").
 Candidates cannot be considered for promotion to police sergeant unless they take and pass the police sergeant written exam. - b.
-Candidates who meet the minimum qualifications set by the State and who achieve a passing score on the police sergeant written exam are placed on eligible lists for each
+Candidates who meet the minimum qualifications set by the State and who achieve a passing score on the police sergeant written exam are placed on eligible lists for each local jurisdiction in descending rank order based on their final scores.
+Final scores are a combination of police sergeant exam scores, weighted 80 percent, and seniority credits, weighted 20 percent.

-&lt;sup>1 This action alleges disparate impact discrimination.
+1 This action alleges disparate impact discrimination.
 The United States does not allege in its Complaint that the State has intentionally discriminated against any person or group of persons under Title VII.

-&lt;sup>2 The facts are based on the Declarations of Dr. Bernard Siskin, Ph.D., and Dr. David P. Jones, Ph.D., attached to the Parties' joint memorandum in support of entry of this Decree.
+2 The facts are based on the Declarations of Dr. Bernard Siskin, Ph.D., and Dr. David P. Jones, Ph.D., attached to the Parties' joint memorandum in support of entry of this Decree.